For example, encryption, password protection, 2-factor authentication (2FA), etc.

 - What happens to this information

 - The steps you take to prevent this information from falling into the wrong hands

-Because of the bespoke nature of privacy policies, it is advisable to engage a lawyer to draft one for your website rather than trying to draft one yourself.
+Because of the bespoke nature of privacy policies, it is advisable to engage a data protection lawyer to draft one for your website rather than trying to draft one yourself.